ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for ios/Beagles dependencies.md

 They have a specific role in Beagle's capacity, this is the reason you have to deal `Beagle.dependencies` as the main focus on your customization, so that other parts of your application  are able to see the changes you made in the dependencies.

-You must trust in the pattern implementation, like the example below:
+You must rely on the default implementation, like the example below:

 ```text
 class BeagleDependencies: BeagleDependenciesProtocol {